jkool702/forkrun/DOCS/DESIGN.md

 When `--nodes=1` (or auto-detected as single node) the system falls back to the classic flat pipeline while preserving every invariant.

 ---

+### No-load / bring-up time

+Full NUMA pipeline bring-up — including `memfd` creation, per-node ring setup, `madvise(MADV_HUGEPAGE)`, pinning, and clean-room exec environment extraction — completes in ~30 ms on the reference 14-core machine.
+This is not just overhead; it is the basis of trickle-friendliness: sub-second jobs (<100 ms) correctly show lower core utilization because the engine declines to over-spawn for work that will finish during fork latency.
+For ≥1B-line sustained workloads the fixed cost is negligible.

 ## 3. The Ring Buffer